latoulicious/SIPP/README.md

-# Sistem Informasi Perangkat Pembelajaran (Learning Resources Information System)
+# Sistem Informasi Perangkat Pembelajaran

 A comprehensive information system designed to streamline the management of educational resources.
 Built with Go, Vue.js, and PostgreSQL, and emphasizing clean architecture.